 KMS trains and equips faith leaders and their communities on how to use a pastoral voice rooted in local manifestations of a particular injustice.
+Starting with the local and moving to national and global concerns.
 KMS offers a variety of workshops, symposiums, and training for leaders who are looking for a historic, rooted approach to public advocacy that is both faithful to democratic principles and clear on the need to engage with others.